-The last digit of the GTIN or SSCC is a computer check digit to make sure the bar code is correctly composed.
 The check digit is calculated by a modulo 10 algorithm from all the other digits in the number through the following steps:

 - 1. Starting with the digit on the right of the number, (excluding the check digit) add all the alternate digits, reading right to left. - 2.
 Multiply the result of step 1 by 3. - 3.
 Add all the remaining digits that were not included in step 1.
 Do not multiply this answer. - 4.
 Add the result of step 2 to the result of step 3. - 5.
 The modulo 10 check digit is the smallest number which, when added to the result of step 4, produces a multiple of 10.
 If the answer is already a multiple of ten the check digit is zero.